kbabioch/otca/README.md

 # otca

-otca is a script supporting you in quickly setting up a simple [public-key infrastructure][x509].
+otca is a script supporting you in quickly setting up a simple [public-key infrastructure][x509] with only two entities.
 This, for instance, can be used for point-to-point [OpenVPN][openvpn] installations.
 Typically there is only a single server and client in such setups.
-While a static key setup might be easier to configure, a certificate based approach provides additional security because of the [SSL/TLS handshake][tls] involved (ephemeral keys, forward secrecy).
+While a static key setup might be easier to configure, a certificate based approach provides additional security because of the [SSL/TLS handshake][tls] involved (ephemeral keys, forward secrecy, etc.).

 Generating the appropriate certificates consists of multiple steps and quickly becomes cumbersome.
 [Easy RSA][easy-rsa], which is shipped along with OpenVPN